nikhil-xyz/News-Articles-Sorting/README.md

 - **Precision:** Out of the positive predictions, how many were actually positive (true positives / (true positives + false positives)).
 Focuses on minimizing false positives.
 - **Recall:** Out of the actual positives, how many were correctly predicted (true positives / (true positives + false negatives)).
 Focuses on minimizing false negatives.
 - **F1-score:** Harmonic mean of precision and recall.
 Provides a balance between the two metrics.
+Following bar chart shows the evaluation of testing data on different matrices.

 ![Image](https://github.com/nikhil-xyz/News-Articles-Sorting/blob/main/flowcharts/model_performance_bar_plot.png)